 Council was notified of the opportunity to apply for funding to the Northern Healthy Lifestyles Partnership to support school gardening projects.
-The aim of the funding is to enable schools to be involved in activities such as conservation, gardening, growing fruit and vegetables and connecting with nature.
-Details of the funding is set out below:-
+The aim of the funding was to enable schools to be involved in activities such as conservation, gardening, growing fruit and vegetables and connecting with nature.
+Details of the funding was set out below:- offer of the kits in April, however, the funder had agreed that the kits can be purchased and held in stock until the respective schools were ready to use them.

-Project Number of schools invited to participate Total funding awarded 1 'School Biodiversity Kits' (supply of 2 x bird boxes, 2 x bat boxes and a mini-insect home) All primary schools including special schools £4,940 2 'Grow your own Vegetables Kit ' (set up, sow, care for and harvest a 1m 2 vegetable garden) All primary and post primary schools including special schools £5,510 Total funding £10,450
+Project Number of schools invited to participate Total funding awarded 1 'School Biodiversity Kits' (supply of 2 x bird boxes, 2 x bat boxes and a mini-insect home) All primary schools including special schools £4,940 2 'Grow your own Vegetables Kit' (set up, sow, care for and harvest a 1m vegetable garden) All primary and post primary schools including special schools £5,510 Total funding £10,450

-Funding will be used to provide kits to schools allowing them use them as suits their needs and available space.
-As schools are currently impacted by the COVID-19 pandemic some may not be in a position to take up the offer of the kits in April, however, the funder has agreed that the kits can be purchased and held in stock until the respective schools are ready to use them.
+Funding would be used to provide kits to schools allowing them to use them as suits their needs and available space.
+As schools were currently impacted by the COVID-19 pandemic some may not be in a position to take up the

-All schools will be contacted and any member with connections to a school in the Borough is asked to raise at Board of Governors or other school meetings.
+All schools would be contacted and any Member with connections to a school in the Borough was asked to raise at Board of Governors or other school meetings.